Slowing down mp3 tracks

 Install your chosen app for slowing down mp3 tracks onto the iphone.
 I used Audipo.

 If you are using the phone for the whole task then open the email from me with the link and click on it so you can see the list of tracks.
 From here different iphones are slightly different.
 On some you can click the 3 dots by each track then "open in".
 Select the audipo app then "save".
 Do this for each track in turn.
-On other iphones, you can single click on each track in turn, then select "audipo" or you might need to download each track then forward it to the audipo app.
+On other iphones, you can single click on each track in turn, then select "audipo" or you might need to "save file" or download each track then forward it to the audipo app.

 When you have saved the tracks into Audipo, open the audipo app and the tracks should (hopefully!) be in there ready for playing.